Julian Huxley: Early career

 Huxley was awarded a scholarship to spend a year at the Naples Marine Biological Station, where he developed his interest in developmental biology by investigating sea squirts and sea urchins.
 In 1910 he was appointed as Demonstrator in the Department of Zoology and Comparative Anatomy at the University of Oxford, and started on the systematic observation of the courtship habits of water birds, such as the common redshank (a wader) and grebes (which are divers).
 Bird watching in childhood had given Huxley his interest in ornithology, and he helped devise systems for the surveying and conservation of birds.
 His particular interest was bird behaviour, especially the courtship of water birds.
 His 1914 paper on the great crested grebe, later published as a book, was a landmark in avian ethology; his invention of vivid labels for the rituals (such as 'penguin dance', 'plesiosaurus race' etc.) made the ideas memorable and interesting to the general reader.

 In 1912 Huxley was asked by Edgar Odell Lovett to set up the Department of Biology at the newly created Rice Institute (now Rice University) in Houston, Texas, which he accepted, planning to start the following year.
 Huxley made an exploratory trip to the United States in September 1912, visiting a number of leading universities as well as the Rice Institute.
 At T. H. Morgan's fly lab (Columbia University) he invited H. J. Muller to join him at Rice.
 Muller agreed to be his deputy, hurried to complete his PhD and moved to Houston for the beginning of the 1915–1916 academic year.
 At Rice, Muller taught biology and continued Drosophila lab work.

-Before taking up the post of Assistant Professor at the Rice Institute, Huxley spent a year in Germany preparing for his demanding new job.
-Working in a laboratory just months before the outbreak of World War I, Huxley overheard fellow academics comment on a passing aircraft "it will not be long before those planes are flying over England".
+Before taking up the post of assistant professor at the Rice Institute, Huxley spent a year in Germany preparing for his demanding new job.
+Working in a laboratory just months before the outbreak of World War I, Huxley overheard fellow academics comment on a passing aircraft, "It will not be long before those planes are flying over England."

 One pleasure of Huxley's life in Texas was the sight of his first hummingbird, though his visit to Edward Avery McIlhenny's estate on Avery Island in Louisiana was more significant.
 The McIlhennys and their Avery cousins owned the entire island, and the McIlhenny branch used it to produce their famous Tabasco sauce.
-Birds were one of McIlhenny's passions, however, and around 1895 he had set up a private sanctuary on the Island, called Bird City.
+Birds were one of McIlhenny's passions, however, and around 1895 he had set up a private sanctuary on the island, called Bird City.
 There Huxley found egrets, herons and bitterns.
-These water birds, like the grebes, exhibit mutual courtship, with the pairs displaying to each other, and with the secondary sexual characteristics equally developed in both sexes.
+These water birds, like the grebes, exhibit mutual courtship, with the pairs displaying to each other, and with secondary sexual characteristics equally developed in both sexes.